-CIT returns must be filed on a quarterly basis and in some cases - on calendar year basis (for new legal entities, and for entities with a prior year's annual income less than UAH 40 million (≈ USD 957 thousand).
-It is allowed to credit the foreign income tax (up to the amount of the Ukrainian income tax on the same income)
+CIT returns must be filed on a quarterly basis and in some cases - on calendar year basis (for new legal entities, and for entities with annual income less than UAH 40 million that is appr.
+USD 1.0 million).
+It is allowed to credit the foreign income tax (up to the amount of the Ukrainian income tax on the same income).